 Oh yes, and all the above Sirkesi Restaurants serve beer, wine and raki.

 Other Places to Eat in Istanbul

 There are decent places to eat in the Cisek Pasaj, the flower passage in Beyoglu though it really is more of a place to drink and be seen.
-It can best be described
+It can

 as a miniature version of the famous Galleria in Milan, Italy, with a number of

 historic pubs and restaurants.
 It is touristy, but still worth the experience.
 Iíd tentatively suggest Manolya Restaurant in the flower passage, but mostly because that is the one I happened to choose and it was not bad.
 Iíd recommend eating along the Balik Pasaj which is a fish market street in Beyoglu right off the Istiklal Caddesi and connects with the flower passage.
 This little street is total madness, but itís wonderful to sit among the passing crowds and eat fried mussels, clams and small

 fish on a wooden stick, sprinkled with lemon juice and salt.
 This is a fried food loverís heaven.

 If it is good food you want then try Yakup 2 at Asmali Mescit 35-37 in Tunel for good traditional Turkish mezes, kebaps, and reasonable prices.
 Asmali Mescid is a famous street between Galatasaray and Tunel full of art galleries and cafes.